Frequently Asked Questions

 Why so many images, this is confusing!
 How are users going to cope with the complexity!

 Bazzite, Bluefin, and Aurora all came in at different times, the result of organic growth.
-Don’t overthink it, you are using Fedora.
-The people seeking out Linux will figure it out and generally speaking we’re the ones stuck admining a PC for a loved one, might as well it easy on ourselves.
+Don't overthink it, you are using Fedora.
+The people seeking out Linux will figure it out and generally speaking the ones stuck admining a PC for a loved one might as well make it straightforward for themselves.
 Chillops is the best ops.
 This ties into the next question:

 What's with all the Ubuntu influence?